Look at this mixed bag and guess what’s the reason of putting these so very different celebs and world-famed companies into a single list?

 - Sell your expertise in the form of eBooks, consulting or selling a course

-- finally, turn your blog into a shopping cart with one of wordpress shopping cart plugins and sell your niche products or even your own product lineup.
+- finally, turn your blog into a shopping cart with one of WordPress shopping cart plugins and sell your niche products or even your own product lineup.

-With X-Cart being an expert in online shopping and ecommerce websites, we would like to take a closer look at wp shopping cart plugins.
-They will convert your blog into either a feature-rich online store or, vice versa, a very simple shopping cart.
+With X-Cart being an expert in online shopping and ecommerce platforms, we would like to take a closer look at wp shopping cart plugins.
+They will convert your blog into either a feature-rich online storefront or, vice versa, a very simple shopping cart.
 Since there are dozens of them, choosing the best shopping cart for WordPress is not an easy task.
 Yet, I have already done some homework for you, so your task will become a little easier.

 10 Top Ecommerce WordPress Plugins

 WooCommerce goes first in our list best of best eCommerce plugins for WordPress.
 Being a free solution, it’s the most popular among dozens of WordPress shopping cart plugins that powers about 30% of all eCommerce websites worldwide.
 But given most of its wonderful features are available as paid subscription-based extensions, it’s not so free as it seems at the first sight.
 Say, PayPal and Simplify Commerce are the only payment gateway integrations available out of the box.
 Do you want 2Checkout or Authorize.Net?
 Open your purse!

 - $399/yr – access to all best ecommerce themes they sell online

 - USPS Shipping, UPS Shipping, FedEx Shipping are available through paid extensions, from $79/yr for each

 - five pre-installed gateways: Bank Transfer, Cheque Payment, COD, Credit card payments with PayPal or Simplify Commerce.
 Dozens of others are available, but from $79/yr for each